this-is-mjk/OOSC/README.md

 # Project Overview:
 A system that automates the process of generating relevant questions from website content.

+## Special Thanks to-
+* Overlayy
+* RedBull
+* OOSC
+providing us the opportunity to create such a great project in just 12-hours!

 ### CREATED BY:
 * Joel Bansal
 * Manas Jain Kuniya